 • Resources spent monitoring the personal and private communications and habits of millions of citizens would be far better spent on those who are already 'marked' [and who are often taken off the radar].

 • It is our absolute belief that the solution to ending ALL global terrorism lies in shaping foreign policy around how we ourselves expect to be treated, while educating the extremists of how their God has no needs.

 Our conclusion is that by removing the requirement placed on the SIS to obtain court orders, all and any safeguards that the citizen may have to ANY legal and/or civil rights will be severely compromised.
 Further more, if legislation needs to be changed so as to enable our own intelligence services to be allowed to operate outside of current legal legislation, what do they have to hide?

 Should the People's Administration install direct democracy, we propose to review all current intelligence-gathering and anti-terror legislation so as to enhance the right of privacy for citizens and, to increase the focus on surveillance of more viable targets.

 PA direct democracy video: EU shocked by unaccountable US surveillance

 PA direct democracy video: Obama backs massive NSA civil spy strategy

 PA direct democracy video: US Gov. harvests millions of phone call records

-PA direct democracy video: NSA Spying - soon to happen in UK?
+PA direct democracy video: NSA spying already happening in UK

 PA direct democracy video: Facebook is mass surveillance